chrislkeller/nwsmkr/README.md

 ##What is nwsmkr

+**nwsmkr** is an idea that developed from my participation in the Knight-Mozilla News Technology Partnership learning lab and hackfest.

+I really see two "threads" at play here with nwsmkr.

+**"Help a journo out"**

-**nwsmkr** is an interface to an open-source javascript visualization library.
-It will generate embed codes for visualizations that show the connections between public figures.
-It will lower the bar for journalists interested in digital storytelling.
-It will offer an entry-point for journalists who want to learn to code.
+Let's build an interface to an open-source javascript visualization library to generate embed codes for visualizations that show the connections between public figures.
+This will lower the bar for journalists interested in digital storytelling, and offer an entry-point for journalists who want to learn to code.

+**"Visualize existing data"**

+I've been talking with the Matthew and Kevin at [littlesis.org](http://littlesis.org/) which have been gathering information about people and companies for the past five years or so.
+They have a good thing going, and would be interested in a visualization layer to their data.

 ###More info: